richardjharris/japanese_year_calculator/README.md

 ### State management

-This app follows the Flutter Skeleton 2.0 which uses traditional stage management (i.e. passing controllers down the Widget tree).
+This app follows the Flutter Skeleton 2.0 which uses traditional state management (passing controllers down the Widget tree).

 The [SettingsController] manages settings changes, persisting them to SharedPreferences, and broadcasting change notifications.